-1. Preliminary eligibility.
-Each residential structure that has a FFE at or below the 0-25year storm surge BFE, based on hydrologic conditions predicted to occur in 2025 (the beginning of the 50-year period of analysis) will be considered for eligibility for elevation of the structure "in place".
-If after completion of the investigation of the property, USACE determines that the structure is eligible for elevation, the entire foundation of the structure will be lifted and placed on a new foundation (i.e., columns, piers, posted or raised foundation walls) so that the lowest habitable finished floor is at or above the 100-year BFE predicted to occur in 2075.
+Each residential structure that has a FFE at or below the 0-50- year storm surge BFE, in areas outside of the influence from the structural TSP features (based on hydrologic conditions predicted to occur in 2032 will be considered for eligibility for elevation of the structure "in place."
+If after completion of the investigation of the property, USACE determines that the structure is eligible for elevation, the entire foundation of the structure will be lifted and placed on a new foundation (i.e., columns, piers, posted or raised foundation walls) so that the lowest habitable finished floor is at or above the 100-year BFE predicted to occur in 2082.
 All utilities and mechanical equipment, such as air conditioners and hot water heaters, will also be raised to or above this elevation.
-Property owners may choose to raise the structure, utilities, and/or mechanical equipment in excess of the predicted 2075 100-year BFE; however costs attributable to elevations in excess of the minimum requirements set forth herein are not eligible and must be borne solely by the property owner.
+Property owners may choose to raise the structure, utilities, and/or mechanical equipment in excess of the predicted 2082 100-year BFE; however, costs attributable to elevations in excess of the minimum requirements set forth herein are not eligible and must be borne solely by the property owner.